SUBMISSION DEADLINE: 9 July 2013, 23:59 UTC/GMT

 - A one-page document describing your work in PDF final format is required, i.e. include names of all collaborators on the work and their instituions since the reviewing process is not double-blind.
 Submissions that are more than one-pages long or that are improperly formatted will not be considered.

 - The submitted PDF must be self-contained, formatted according to the SIGGRAPH template for technical papers.
-See this artificial example for formatting guidelines.
+Check the Instructions for Authors for submitting a poster and the affiliated one-page abstract.

 - Prepare the document with the Submission ID number alongside the printed title.
 This number will be used to identify your submission throughout the review process.
 Note that the reviewing process is not double blind.